qurit/PET_Sim_Recon_Updated/README.md

 2) Compatibility with Multi-Unit (i.e., Activity: [Bq], [kBq], [MBq], Concentration: [Bq/ml], [kBq/ml], [MBq/ml])
 3) Adding a couple of Up-To-Date Sensitivities for other scanners in addition to that of GE Discovery RX (i.e.,  GE Discovery MI, Siemens Biograph Vision Quadra)
 4) Removing the variable "TotalCounts" in the main code to avoid unnecessary confusion; the variable will be used internally in the function "calib_factor"
-5) Adding some comments for better clarification and easy usage of this program
+5) Adding some comments for better clarification and easy usage

 **(2) How to Use**
 1) Install the original code (Link: https://github.com/ashrafinia/PET_sim_recon)